stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 +++

-Notes on starting Node.js development.
+Notes on development with Node.js and JavaScript.

 <!--more-->

 # Installing Node.js #

-To install Node.js on Windows, download the current version from [the official Website](https://nodejs.org).
-Choose the LTS version and *Windows installer* (64-bit), unless you know that you need a different option.
+To install Node.js on Windows, download it from [the official Website](https://nodejs.org).
+Choose the 64-bit *Windows installer* package for the current LTS version, unless you know that you need a different option.

 To install Node.js on macOS, use [Homebrew](http://brew.sh/).

-[Nodesource](https://nodesource.com/) maintain Node.js packages for the popular Linux distributions.
+To install Node.js on Linux, use the [package repositories](https://github.com/nodesource/distributions) that are maintained by   [Nodesource](https://nodesource.com/).

 A standard Node.js installation provides you with:

-* The Node.js runtime
+* Node.js itself
-* An *interactive shell* (use the menu icon in Windows, or type _node_ in a command prompt window)
+* An *interactive shell* (use the menu icon in Windows, or type _node_ in a terminal window)
-* A small *standard library*, along with documentation
 * The *npm* package manager to install extra software

 # Choosing a Code Editor or IDE #